 On the surface, writing your passwords doesn’t seem like such a bad idea.
 But there’s always the chance you lose that sheet of paper, or someone steals the device with your password document.
 It goes without saying that these scenarios would put all of your accounts in danger.

 Storing your passwords can be done safely, however!
 All you need to do is install a password manager.
-Password managers store your passwords in one place and encrypt the stored passwords to keep them safe.
+Password managers can store your passwords in one place and encrypt the stored passwords to keep them safe.